Baptism

 • The disciple’s union with Christ in His death, burial, and resurrection

-• The new life in which a disciple has because of Jesus
+• The new life a disciple has because of Jesus

 • The cleansing and washing away of sin